DitheryDesigns/ReactNative-expo-fonts/README.md

     };
     ```

-    This configuration ensures that whenever something requires crypto, crypto-browserify is used instead.
+    This configuration ensures that whenever something requires crypto, crypto-browserify is used if crypto is not found in list of dependencies (A fallback).

 6. **Run Your Project**:
    Launch the web version of your project with: